monaca/monaca-component-onsenui/README.md

 npm install onsenui
 ```

 This downloads Onsen UI main library and AngularJS bindings.
-For other bindings, install also `react-onsenui`, `vue-onsenui` or `angular2-onsenui`.
+For other bindings, install also `react-onsenui`, `vue-onsenui` or `ngx-onsenui`.

 * __Get the latest development build__